Silverpop/mobile-connector-sdk-android/AndroidUpAndRunningScript.md

 public class Application extends EngageApplication {
 }
 ```
 1. Open ```AndroidManifest.xml```
 1. Add an attribute to the ```application``` xml with the full class name of your new ```Application.java``` class
 ```xml
 android:name="com.silverpop.engagedemo.Application"
 ```

+## Use Silverpop Engage Web Interface to Setup Credentials
+1. Oragnization Settings > Application Account Access > Add Application
+2. Name Application > Ok
+3. You'll see your new Client Id and Client Secret
+4. Add Account Access to setup your user.
+Once setup you'll get an email with your Refresh Token.

 ## Add Credentials
 1. Open ```AndroidManifest.xml```